- Smooth movements are essential for producing high-quality footage.

 When composing your shots, avoid giving too much space to the sky:

-Don’t Forget About AudiDon’ting audio can significantly enhance the production value of your footage:
+Don’t forget that audio can significantly enhance the production value of your footage:

-• Natural Sounds: Incorporate sounds that match the visuals, like waves crashing or footsteps in the snow.
+- Natural Sounds: Incorporate sounds that complement the visuals, such as the sound of waves crashing or footsteps in the snow.

 Maximizing Flight Time